tiendu/tiendu.github.io/_posts/2022-12-26-entrez-direct-guide-eng.md

 # Step 2: Search and Fetch Data with Entrez-Direct

-Once installed, we’ll use **esearch** (from entrez-direct) to query the NCBI database.
+Once installed, we'll use **esearch** (from entrez-direct) to query the NCBI database.
 To learn more about available search fields, refer to the [NCBI search manual](https://www.ncbi.nlm.nih.gov/books/NBK49540/).

-In this example, I’ll search the bioproject database for metagenomes related to Vietnam using NCBI’s taxonomy ID system:
+In this example, I'll search the bioproject database for metagenomes related to Vietnam using NCBI's taxonomy ID system:

 ```
 esearch -db bioproject -query "txid408169[Organism] AND Vietnam[Title]" \